 - Just the Facts!
 Be Salt Savvy - Cut Back on Sodium for Healthier School Meals

 - Reducing Sodium Intake (National Food Service Management Institute)

-- Sodium Reduction (USDA Healthy Meals Resource System)
+- What's Shaking?
+Creative Ways to Boost Flavor With Less Sodium (USDA Healthy Meals Resource System)

 - Under Pressure: Strategies for Sodium Reduction in the School Environment (HHS Centers for Disease Control and Prevention)